Saturday, July 21st at 10:30 a.m.

 Content suitable for ages 12+

-Trans-Script has been performed at Carleton, Algonquin, uOttawa, high schools, churches, and conferences of the United Church of Canada (Rendez-Vous 2017, the Annual Meeting of Bay of Quinte Conference, and annual conference of Affirm United).
+Trans-Script has been performed at The Gladstone Theatre, Carleton, Algonquin, uOttawa, high schools, churches, and conferences of the United Church of Canada (Rendez-Vous 2017, the Annual Meeting of Bay of Quinte Conference, and annual conference of Affirm United).

-Don’t miss this last opportunity to see Trans-Script on stage.
-Get your tickets today!
+Don’t miss this opportunity to see Trans-Script on stage this summer!

 Audrey is trans woman involved with Faith & Arts Ottawa for the last four years.
 She is very proud of and excited to be working as part of Foundations and Pathways Ottawa, a new peer support program for trans and gender diverse people in the Champlain region.
 She’s also training to be a part of Ottawa Roller Derby, a recreational league that regularly holds Crash Courses to train up new players to join in the fun.